jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 -[source code](https://github.com/Xilinx/xup_fpga_vivado_flow/tree/main/source/boolen/lab4)

 we may need to fix the code to match the pynq board, like clock frequency and the configuration of led_pins.
+Some files include `clogb2.txt`, we need to copy the `clogb2.txt` content to the `.v` files, replacing the `include` part.

 ### Generate and Instantiate Clock Generator Module